mclellac/tools/otw-notes/narnia0.md

 ```

 ## Key Points
-* Buffer Size: char buf[20]; allocates 20 bytes for buf.
+* Buffer Size: `char buf[20];` allocates 20 bytes for buf.
-* Input Size: scanf("%24s", buf); reads up to 24 bytes into buf, allowing an overflow of 4 bytes.
+* Input Size: `scanf("%24s", buf);` reads up to 24 bytes into buf, allowing an overflow of 4 bytes.
-* Initial Value: val is initially set to 0x41414141, which corresponds to the string "AAAA".
+* Initial Value: val is initially set to `0x41414141`, which corresponds to the string `"AAAA"`.
-* Goal: Modify val to 0xdeadbeef to gain shell access.
+* Goal: Modify val to `0xdeadbeef` to gain shell access.

 ## Explanation
 * Buffer Overflow: The mismatch between the buffer size (20 bytes) and the allowed input size (24 bytes) enables overwriting adjacent memory, specifically the val variable.
 * Endianness: On x86 and x86-64 architectures, multi-byte values are stored in little-endian order.
-Thus, to set val to 0xdeadbeef, the input needs to be provided in reverse order: \xef\xbe\xad\xde.
+Thus, to set val to `0xdeadbeef`, the input needs to be provided in reverse order: `\xef\xbe\xad\xde`.

 ## Demonstrating the Overflow
 Initial Test with 20 A's